cagov/cannabis.ca.gov/README.md

 ### 4. Publish
 We use [GitHub Actions](https://docs.github.com/en/actions) workflows to manage publishing and site builds.
 * Our `.yml` scripts manage how the site is published.
-* The general process is to build the site, update the site's AWS S3 bucket, then clear the AWS CloudFront cache.
+* The general process is to build the site, sync the site to the AWS S3 bucket, then invalidate the AWS CloudFront cache.
 * Workflow files are found at: [`main`](./.github/workflows/eleventy_build_main.yml), [~`staging`~](./.github/workflows/eleventy_build_staging.yml)
 * When submitting a pull request (PR), a separate instance of the site is available through a link in the PR.
 [PR Previews](./.github/workflows/eleventy_build_pr.yml)